THANK YOU

 Surfers for Climate

-(A partnership between University of Technology Sydney, Sea Life, Sculpture Lab, and Jordan Askill)
+(A conservation partnership between the University of Technology Sydney, SEA LIFE Sydney Aquarium, and Jordan Askill Labs)

 The Great Barrier Reef - a UNESCO World Heritage Site and one of the seven natural wonders of the world - is the largest living structure on Earth.
 Beyond its beauty, it sustains 64,000 jobs, contributes $6.4 billion annually to the economy, and plays a critical role in global biodiversity, climate regulation, and even medical discovery.